drorm/gish/README.md

 ## Features

-- Command line or interactive
+- Command line, interactive, or piped
 - Keep a history of your questions and prompts in a local file for easy reference and modification
 - Save responses for later review
-- Easily incorporate files into your prompts using the `#include` statement
+- Easily incorporate files into your prompts using the `#import` statement
 - Save code or other information provided in code blocks with the `save_files.py` script
 - Modify existing code easily with the `save_files.py` script
+- Stream (default), or get the result all at once
+- See the cost of each request
+- dryrun mode shows you what would be sent and how many estimated tokens.
+Useful to estimate the max size of output.
+- Incorporate tasks:
+  - Generate git commit messages

 ## Installation